KarlMathuthu/KarlMathuthu/README.md

 Welcome to my GitHub profile! 🚀

-I am a 17 year old Mobile developer with some awesome skills.
+I am a Mobile developer with some awesome skills.
 If you would like to collaborate or want me to participate on one of your projects, Contact me using the information i put below.
 Thanks.

 ## 🔧 Tech Stack